-(R15A0084) IT WORKSHOP LAB / ENGINEERING WORKSHOP
+(R17A0084) IT WORKSHOP LAB / ENGINEERING WORKSHOP

-The IT Workshop for engineers is a training lab course.
-The modules include training on PC Hardware, Internet & World Wide Web and Productivity tools including Word, Excel, Power Point and Publisher.
+The IT Workshop for engineers is a training lab course spread over 54 hours.
+The modules include training on PC Hardware, Internet & World Wide Web and Productivity tools including Word, Excel and Power Point.